francescovallone/serinus/.website/core/controllers.md

 # Controllers

-Controllers in Serinus are groups of routes that shares the same base base path and guards.
+Controllers in Serinus are groups of routes that shares the same base base path and metadata.

 ## Creating a Controller